Skip to main content

 Field voltage test: black probe in the dirt as ground reference, red probe on the solenoid wire.
 A reading of ~24V AC confirms the signal is reaching the valve.

 You've confirmed the controller is sending 24 VAC.
 But is that voltage reaching the valve in the ground?
 Wire problems are one of the most common causes of zones not working, especially in North Texas where clay soil shifts and settles constantly.
+When wiring damage is confirmed, professional wiring repair involves tracing the break with specialized equipment and splicing in new wire.

 Voltage Test at the Valve